View More Images

 A compact and pretty town with quiet narrow lanes, Gujo-Hachiman provides us with a delightful exploration on foot.
 The town, with its closely packed, well-maintained houses and streetscape, has a warm and genteel atmosphere, which is reflected in the friendliness of the residents.
 Gujo-Hachiman is set at the confluence of three rivers, which we continually crisscross on our perambulations together.
 At times we also follow the course of channels that gush with fast-flowing pristine water drawn from the surrounding mountains to and throughout the town.
 Built many hundreds of years ago to provide a ready source of water in case of fire, today the channels are used to wash rice and vegetables while colourful koi carp languidly swim to and fro.

 We enjoy lunch of seasonal local fare aside a river at an atmospheric restaurant and afterwards visit a replica food emporium.
 Unexpectedly, given its old-world charm, Gujo-Hachiman is the centre of Japan’s tasty-looking but inedible plastic food industry.
-Before checking into our accommodation in the centre of town we make a short journey south aside the scenic Nagaragawa river by local train to the first onsen hot spring bath of our tour, which we find, unusually, at the railway station we disembark at.
+We stroll to Jionzen-ji, a temple celebrated for its beautiful Zen garden centred on a pond into which tumbles a waterfall.
+Although known for its colourful foliage in the autumn, the garden is magnificent throughout the year.

-This evening we dine out at a restaurant specialising in chanko-nabe, the dish favoured by Japan’s famed sumo wrestlers.
+This evening dinner is at a restaurant specialising in chanko-nabe, the dish favoured by Japan’s famed sumo wrestlers.
 Our host is a retired wrestler and, as we dine, introduces us to life in the world of sumo while plying us with some of the best sake produced in the region.

 Accommodation: Western-style hotel.